UCSD-AISC/AISC/README.md

 Built with love by
 **Sadrac Santacruz (Current President)** & **Rohan Sachdeva (Current Projects Director)**

-We are proud members of the AISC community and believe in using technology to empower, educate, and connect.
+We are proud members of the AIC community and believe in using technology to empower, educate, and connect.

 ## Contact

-Interested in partnering, contributing, or learning more?
+Interested in partnering or contributing?
-Visit [humansforai.com/aisc](https://humansforai.com/aisc) or reach out at `contact@aisc.com`.
+Visit [aicollective.com](https://www.aicollective.com/) to learn more.

 ---